Clarifai/old-docs/api-guide/api-overview/README.md

 clients may offer better performance since they use a gRPC channel where the network transfer of the data is optimized.
 The data is serialized with [Protocol Buffers](https://developers.google.com/protocol-buffers/).

-Since the gRPC clients are auto-generated and will always have the latest available Clarifai API feature-set.
+Since the gRPC clients are auto-generated, they will always have the latest available Clarifai API feature-set.

 It's possible to make these clients use the standard HTTP+JSON channel, while enjoying a better